TeamWin/twrpme/_devices/lgnexus5x.markdown

 {% include disclaimer.html %}

 {% include supportstatus.html %}
-NOTE: Decrypting data is not currently supported on the Nexus 5X.
-We do not have the money to buy one at the moment.
-Feel free to donate some money to help buy one if decrypting data is something you would like to see.
-Otherwise, you can format data and find and install a boot image with forceencrypt disabled and use TWRP as normal.
+NOTE: Decrypting data does not work if you fastboot boot the recovery image.
+Decrypt works if you flash the recovery and boot it like normal.
+If you do not know what this means, you can ignore this note.

 {% include appinstall.html %}